This is the multi-page printable view of this section. Click here to print.

 View all the important details about any PR you’re watching, in one place.

-When you’re viewing a Repository Dashboard or the All Repositories Dashboard, you can click into a PR Summary to get a detailed view of the pull request.
+When you’re viewing a Repository Dashboard, the All Pull Requests dashboard, or any of the other pull request dashboards, you can click into a PR Summary to get a detailed view of the pull request.

 Screenshot showing a PR Summary